Tuna Club of Avalon

 The Tuna Club of Avalon is a private members's club in Avalon on Santa Catalina Island in California.

 History

 The club was founded by Charles Frederick Holder (1851–1915) in 1898.

 Early members included Zane Grey, Bing Crosby, Charlie Chaplin, Stan Laurel, Hal Roach, Cecil B. DeMille, Herbert Hoover and George S. Patton.
-Among the first honorary members were Theodore Roosevelt, then Governor of New York, author Henry Van Dyke (both elected in 1898), Henry Markham (elected in 1899), ex-President Grover Cleveland (1899), Gifford Pinchot (1906) and Charles Hallock (1907).
+Among the first honorary members were Theodore Roosevelt, then Governor of New York, and author Henry Van Dyke (both elected in 1898); Henry Markham (elected in 1899); ex-President Grover Cleveland (1899); Gifford Pinchot (1906); and Charles Hallock (1907).
 Against widespread opinion and popular belief, the future prime minister Winston Churchill was not part of the membership.
 The club hosted Churchill once, for a unique visit in 1929.
-On that occasion the then Chancellor of the Exchequer caught a 125-pound marlin.
+On that occasion, the then-Chancellor of the Exchequer caught a 125-pound marlin.

 The club was all-male for many years, but membership to women is now welcome.

 Beyond its listed clubhouse, it also leases waterfront facilities.